RFL Women's Super League

 The Rugby Football League Women's Super League (known as the Betfred Women's Super League due to sponsorship) is the elite women's rugby league club competition in England.
-Originally competed between four teams in the 2017 season, the league has developed with the 2023 season being contested by 12 teams playing home and away against each other in two groups with subsequent play-offs and Grand Final.
-In January 2023 it was announced that the league would be reduced to eight teams in the 2024 season.

 History

 Before 2017: Background

 The first female rugby league teams in England were formed in the 1980s.
 The Women's Amateur Rugby League Association (WARLA) was established in the mid-1980s and a league that initially had six teams expanded to 18 teams across two divisions by 1991.
 In 2008, the Women's Rugby League Conference was inaugurated and this was followed by the RFL Women's Rugby League, set up in 2014.
 It was mostly made up of community clubs with only Hunslet, Featherstone Rovers and Rochdale Hornets being professional clubs with a women's team.
 The Bradford Thunderbirds team became Bradford Bulls in 2016.
 The league had a very low profile and only ran for three years until the Women's Super League was formed in 2017.